yalesites-org/yalesites-project/docs/setup.md

 # Local Development Environment

-__NOTE: Documentation assumes you are using MacOS with at least 8GB of memory and an Intel, M1, or M2 processor__
+__NOTE: Documentation assumes you are using MacOS with at least 8GB of memory on an Intel, M1, or M2 processor__

 :clap: Thank you for considering to contribute to the YaleSites Platform!